Bagustirta/nextjs-pokedex/README.md

-# Next.js Pokedex with Tailwind
+# Next.js Pokedex with UIkit